-We take this job seriously – everything we write is fact-checked and correct.
-We know your time is valuable – everything we write will make you laugh or make you think.
 We understand that by reading CP you’re allowing us to become a part of your hobby and we will never take that for granted.
-We have a responsibility to put out engaging, thoughtful, professional content; the kind that is so hard to find in the era of me-too blogs and misinformed forums.
+We have a responsibility to put out engaging, thoughtful, professional content.

 WHO IS CASUAL PHOTOPHILE

-James Tocchio launched CP in April 2014 and for years produced all of the content found on the site.
+James Tocchio founded CP in late 2013.
 He’s spent years researching, collecting, and shooting classic cameras as well as the most advanced, cutting-edge digital machines.
-He enjoys legacy lenses, chatting with strangers, and dogs.
+He produces editorial content and acts as editor in chief.
 In addition to his work on CP, he’s also the founder and operator of the online camera shop Fstopcameras.com.

 Josh Solomon is a photo geek, musician, and student from Los Angeles.
 He joined the team in 2016 as a contributing writer.
 When not playing jazz around L.A. or jamming with his band, Young Lovers, he’s shooting film through timeless, mechanical cameras.

 Dustin Vaughn-Luma is an experience designer, freelance photographer, and competitive cyclist living in San Jose, California with his wife, three sons, and neurotic bernese mountain dog.
 The majority of his personal work is shot on 35mm and 120 film, and is developed and scanned at home.